BrianHepler/MMM-WeatherBackground/README.md

 # MMM-WeatherBackground
-MagicMirror Module - for Weather image background from Unsplash (like modern web apps - Yahoo weather) This is a plugin of other weather modules.
+MagicMirror Module - for Weather image background from Unsplash.
+This is a plugin of other weather modules.

 ## Screenshot
 ![Screenshot](https://github.com/eouia/MMM-WeatherBackground/blob/master/scr.png?raw=true)